 - The longer puppies are left with us, the longer they can hold their potty during the daytime as well.

 - 11 week old puppies can stay in a down position for longer periods of time.
-We can also move further away from them both on and off the place bed.
+We can also move further away from them.

 - Our 11 week old puppies can also hold a stay under more distraction.

-- Starting at 10 weeks, we work more heavily with getting our puppies acclimated to entertaining themselves alone with bones, bully sticks, toys, and/or antlers.
+- We work with our puppies in our 11 Week program acclimating them to entertaining themselves alone with bones, bully sticks, toys, and/or antlers.

-- We work more heavily with our puppies over 10 weeks on the place command.
+- We work with our puppies in our 11 weeks program on the place command.

 Summary of the Differences Between Picking Up at 12 Weeks Verses 11 Weeks